-When your closet is small, you might think you’ll be able to find any item easily even if they’re not categorized.
-How could you lose a pair of jeans in a closet 2 or 3 feet across?
+When your closet is small, you might think you’ll be able to find any item easily even if nothing is categorized.
+How could you lose a pair of jeans in a closet that's 3 feet across?
 In fact, it’s pretty easy to do just that.
-And it can be even more of a struggle to find a given item when clothes are packed tightly into a little closet rather than hanging in a large walk-in.
-Sort clothes by type (jackets, shirts, dresses, etc.) and within those types, by color.
+And it can be even more of a struggle to find a given item when clothes are packed tightly into a small closet rather than hanging in a large walk-in.